oyarsa/x/arxiv-news/README.md

 on Actions > Show Raw Message.
 Copy the URL and paste it in the command above.

 This requires `curl` and [`glow`](https://github.com/charmbracelet/glow).

-#### clean.py

-This script is an attempt to transform the raw email into a more readable format.
-It doesn't work very well, though.